Kartar Dhillon

 Kartar Kaur Dhillon (April 30 1915 – June 15 2008) was a Punjabi Sikh American political activist and writer from California.
-Dhillon grew up in the Ghadar Party, working to end British colonialism in India.
-As an activist, she supported unions, the Black Panther Party, farm workers, political prisoners, and the Korean reunification movement.
+Dhillon grew up in the Ghadar Party, which worked to end British colonialism in India.
+As an activist, she supported unions, the Black Panther Party, farm workers, and political prisoners.

 Early life

-Her father, Bakshish Singh Dhillon was one of the first Punjabi Sikh pioneers to arrive in the United States in 1897, with her mother, Rattan Kaur joining him in 1910.
-Kartar Dhillon was the fourth child out of the total eight in the family.
+Kartar Dhillon's father, Bakshish Singh Dhillon was one of the first Punjabi Sikh pioneers to arrive in the United States in 1897, with her mother, Rattan Kaur joining him in 1910.

+She was the fourth child out of the total eight in the family.
 At the time she was born, their family was the only South Asian family in Simi Valley.

 From 1916 to 1922, she and her family lived in Astoria, Oregon, where she and her siblings attended school and her father worked at a lumber mill.
+He was active in labor activism, once working to gain Indian American support for an International Workers of the World strike.

+The family moved to California in 1922.
+Dhillon recalled that at the time, there were only three Sikh families in the state.

+Dhillon attended thirteen different schools, primarily because of her father's ongoing search for work in the wake of the Alien Land Laws.

+Her father died in about 1927, and her mother in 1932, leaving her to help raise younger siblings.

+She graduated high school the same year, in 1932.